Big Fun (Inner City song)

-"Big Fun" is a song by American electronic music group Inner City.
-The single went to number-one on the dance chart in the U.S. for one week, and was the first of five releases by the band to reach the top spot.
-"Big Fun" also peaked at number fifty on the American R&B singles chart.
-It was also a top-ten hit in the UK.
+"Big Fun" is a song by American electronic music group Inner City, released in August 1988 by 10 Records and Virgin as the first single from their debut album, Paradise (1989).
+The song is written by group members Kevin Saunderson and Paris Grey with Art Forest and James Pennington, while Saunderson produced it.
+It went to number one on the US Billboard Dance Club Play chart for one week and was the first of five releases by the band to reach the top spot.
+"Big Fun" also peaked at number 50 on the Billboard Hot Black Singles chart.
+In the United Kingdom, it was a top-10 hit, peaking at number eight on the UK Singles Chart.